 - Physical overexertion in persons with sickle cell disease

-As you can see, there are many different rhabdomyolysis causes, but the most common include:
+As you can see, there’s not just one cause of rhabdomyolysis, but the most common include:

 - “Crush” injury, such as those seen in vehicle accidents, war-time bombings or earthquakes

 - Certain medications (this is just one of the many dangers of statins)

 Some causes of the condition have roots in infectious, inflammatory, metabolic or endocrine sources, including:

 - Infections (According to the American Family Physician study, some viral and bacterial infections that can trigger rhabdo include but aren’t limited to influenza virus B, parainfluenza virus, adenovirus, coxsackievirus, echovirus, herpes simplex virus, cytomegalovirus, Epstein-Barr virus, HIV, Streptococcus, Salmonella, Legionella, Staphyloccus and Listeria species)